mickeytheq/ZoopDocs/docs/shared/cardquantity/CardQuantity.md

 - If the card is an Asset, Event or Skill, 2 copies are created
 - Otherwise 1 copy is created

 If multiple of these are true then the highest in the list above will be used.

-Therefore the [Quantity instruction](../instructions/Instructions.md#instruction---quantity) has the highest priority.
+In addition the [Quantity instruction](../instructions/Instructions.md#instruction---quantity) can be used to override the above defaults.
+For example if you were trying to create an investigator with 3 copies of their signature, like Stella, then you would use the Quantity instruction to override the default of 1 to 3.